idfyed/sample-php-app/README.md

 # Idfyed PHP sample application

-A PHP based web application implementing an integration with the Idfyed GO service to authenticate users using the Idfyed Me digital ID.
+A PHP based web application implementing an integration with the Idfyed service to authenticate users using the Idfyed Me digital ID.
 Even though this example focuses on using the Idfyed Me Digital ID, implementations that use alternate ID:s such as Bank ID or Telia will be very similar and the authentication example is relevant in